coruscating/statisticalfigures/README.md

 `agg_elems.csv` fields:

 - elen: element # in program
-- eles: element description with features and levels removed (ex: 3T+3T+3T, StSq)
+- eles: simple element description with features and levels removed (ex: 3T+3T+3T, StSq)
 - lvl: element level (for spins and step sequences), - if level not applicable
 - bl: element backloaded (0=no, 1=yes)
 - dg: element downgraded << (0=no, 1=yes)